 Courses for preparation for the amateur radio examination offer different associations and organizations.
 Most courses are offered, organized or promoted by the amateur radio federations.
-These are in Germany the DARC e.V.
-(German Amateur Radio Club) and the VFDB e.V.
-(Federation of Radio Amateurs in Telecommunication and Post Office), in Austria the ÖVSV (Austrian Experiment Transmitter Federation) and in Switzerland the USKA (Union of Swiss Shortwave Amateurs).
+These are in Germany the German Amateur Radio Club (DARC e.V.) and the Federation of Radio Amateurs in Telecommunication and Post Office (VFDB e.V.), in Austria the Austrian Experiment Transmitter Federation (ÖVSV) and in Switzerland the Union of Swiss Shortwave Amateurs (USKA).
 Usually each country has at least such a federation.
 Frequently the courses take place at schools, adult education center or at universities.
 However here in Germany the use of a training call sign already offers the possibility to comunicate wireless under supervision of a radio amateur.
 Thereby you can get to know about amateur radio before the amateur radio examination.

 Code of conduct of radio amateurs